trilitech/tezos-developer-docs/docs/tutorials/mobile/part-3.md

   date: 12 December 2023
 ---

-In this section, you will create the pages to :
+In this section, you will create the pages to:

-- Create a game : you interact with the modal **createGameModal** from the **HomeScreen.tsx** page to create a game session.
+- Create a game: you interact with the modal `createGameModal` from the `HomeScreen.tsx` page to create a game session.
-- Join a game : it redirects you to an existing game session on the **SessionScreen.tsx** page.
-This modal is coded on the **HomeScreen.tsx** page.
+- Join a game: it redirects you to an existing game session on the `SessionScreen.tsx` page.
+This modal is coded on the `HomeScreen.tsx` page.
-- Play a session : once you are on a game session against someone, you can play some action
+- Play a session: when you are in a game session against someone, you can play some action
-  - Choose a move : Scissor , Stone or Paper
+  - Choose a move: Scissor, Stone, or Paper
   - Reveal your move to resolve the game round.
-A game session can have several rounds
+A game session can have several rounds.
-- Visualize the top player results
+- Visualize the top player results.

-## Play on a game session
+## Play a game session

-1. Click on `New Game` button from Home page and then create a new game Confirm the operation with your wallet.
+1. Click the `New Game` button from the home page and then create a new game.

+1. Confirm the operation with your wallet.

    You are redirected the new game session page (that is blank page right now).

-   > Note : don't hesitate to look at the code of the modal **createGameModal** from the **HomeScreen.tsx** page to understand how it works
+   > Note: you can look at the code of the modal `createGameModal` from the `HomeScreen.tsx` page to understand how it works.

-1. Edit the file `./src/SessionScreen.tsx`.
+1. Edit the file `./src/SessionScreen.tsx` to look like this:

    ```typescript
    import {